-After minimum 6 years storage in the spent fuel bay the spent nuclear fuel from operation of CNE Cernavoda is transferred to Intermediate Dry Storage Spent Fuel Facility (DICA) that has a designed lifetime of 50 years.
-The life time of the Dry Storage Facility is defined based on the design criteria.
-Due to a limited capacity of the wet storage facility, 4 of 27 modules of a spent fuel dry storage facility were constructed on CNE Cernavoda site.
-DICA (Figure B4) is located at around at 700 m W-SW from the first reactor, close to the envelope of the initially fifth planned reactor on-site.
+After at least six years in the wet storage facility, the spent fuel is transferred to the dry storage facility.
+Due to a limited capacity of the wet storage facility, 5 of 27 modules of a spent fuel dry storage facility were constructed on CNE Cernavoda site.
+DICA (Figure B4) is located at around at 700 m SW-W from the first reactor, close to the envelope of the initially fifth planned reactor on-site.
 The storage capacity will be expanded gradually up to 324,000 spent fuel bundles, assuring storage of spent fuel resulted from operation of two reactors for the 30 years each one.